-Early returns from Minnesota’s only constitutional amendment question on the November ballot showed voters favoring renewal of dedicated lottery funding for the outdoors, a system that has delivered more than $1 billion to environmental projects since it began 36 years ago.
+Minnesotans overwhelmingly approved a constitutional amendment question on the November ballot that renewed dedicated lottery funding for the outdoors, a system that has delivered more than $1 billion to environmental projects since it began 36 years ago.

-Minnesota voters favoring renewal of dedicated lottery funding for environment
+Minnesota voters overwhelmingly approve renewal of dedicated lottery funding for environment

-For the measure to pass, more than 50% of voters must say “yes” to the continued flow of Minnesota State Lottery cash into the Environmental and Natural Resources Trust Fund.
+For the measure to pass, more than 50% of voters needed to vote “yes” to the continued flow of Minnesota State Lottery cash into the Environmental and Natural Resources Trust Fund.
+Preliminary election results released Wednesday morning showed that about 77% of voters approved the renewal.

 Since voters first adopted dedicated lottery funding for the outdoors in 1988, the pipeline of money has provided tens of millions of dollars a year for clean water, wildlife habitat, environmental education, trails, land acquisition and other projects beneficial to natural resources.